nodejs/node/doc/api/async_hooks.md

-Library developers that handle their own asynchronous resources performing tasks like I/O, connection pooling, or managing callback queues may use the `AsyncWrap` JavaScript API so that all the appropriate callbacks are called.
+Library developers that handle their own asynchronous resources performing tasks like I/O, connection pooling, or managing callback queues may use the `AsyncResource` JavaScript API so that all the appropriate callbacks are called.

 ### Class: `AsyncResource`